resvirtualis/resvirtualis.github.io/airia2018/airia.md

 13:30-15:30: session 2: clinical/invited presentations

-Note that there may be some last minute modifications of the schedule becasue of unforseen changes in avaialbility of our speakers etc.
+Note that there may be some last minute modifications of the schedule because of unforeseen changes in availability of our speakers etc.

-Please check this program link closer to dec 2nd to confirm times.
+Please check this program link closer to December 2nd to confirm times.

 Speakers please come in advance of the workshop start time (15 mins) to upload your presentations slides.

-all presentations are 15 minutes including 2 mins for Q/A. Duration strictly enforced.
+All presentations are 15 minutes including 2 mins for Q/A. Duration strictly enforced.

 Workshop registration opens at 8:30